 Each module has a page that contains a list of its packages, dependencies on other modules, and services, with a summary for each.
-These pages may contain three categories:
+These pages may contain the following categories:

 Each package has a page that contains a list of its classes and interfaces, with a summary for each.
-These pages may contain six categories:
+These pages may contain the following categories:

 - Enum Classes

 Each class, interface, nested class and nested interface has its own separate page.
 Each of these pages has three sections consisting of a declaration and description, member summary tables, and detailed member descriptions.
 Entries in each of these sections are omitted if they are empty or not applicable.

 - Class or Interface Declaration